JetBrains/intellij-sdk-docs/reference_guide/frameworks_and_external_apis/spring_api.md

 Note that "Spring Support" plugin itself has dependencies to a few other plugins which need to be enabled in your sandbox (see notifications on startup).

 ## Main concepts
 A Spring facet can be attached on a Module.
+(Nearly) All Spring functionality requires an existing and properly setup Spring facet.

 Spring facets usually contain one more user-configured or automatically provided filesets, which group a set of Spring related configuration files (XML, Code or .properties files).